Skip to main content

 IdentifiersA unique identifier in the Data Table to fetch bot details at run time.
 It can be a skill name or a campaign name.

-SecureCustomDataConfig (to pass sensitive information to the Agent AI Bot.)The key-value pairs (KVPs) you need to include in SecureCustomData.
-JSON object containing the necessary keys and xpath (paths to locate the value in Five9 Call Variables).
+SecureCustomDataConfig)Defines the key–value pairs in SecureCustomData, a session-level store for sensitive data.
+Use the SecureCustomDataConfig to pass sensitive information to the Agent AI Bot.
+Provide a JSON object with keys and their corresponding xpath (paths to locate the value in Five9 Call Variables).

 Sample: